 Lysette Romero Cordova

-Lysette Romero Córdova is a visiting professor of law, teaching Elements of Legal Argumentation I and II in the law school's Legal Analysis and Communication Program.
+Lysette Romero Córdova is an assistant professor of law, teaching Elements of Legal Argumentation I and II in the law school's Legal Analysis and Communication Program.
 A native of rural northern New Mexico, Professor Romero Córdova is a first-generation college graduate and attorney.

 In law school, Romero Córdova served as a Professional Articles Editor on the New Mexico Law Review (NMLR); her article, “The Argument for Enhancing Procedural Due Process in New Mexico: Why English-Only Notice to Spanish-Only Speakers is Not Enough,” was published in Volume 41 of the NMLR.
 During her clinical rotation, she litigated a Hague Abduction Convention case in the United States District Court for the District of New Mexico under the supervision of Professor Antoinette Sedillo López.
 Romero Córdova was also an extern for then-Judge Michael E. Vigil of the New Mexico Court of Appeals and served as a law clerk in the litigation firm Stelzner, Winter, Warburton, Flores, Sanchez, and Dawes, P.A.